AnnaExpert/Prestoid/README.md

 ##<a name="copyright">Copyright:</a>

-Copyright © 2016 Scott Leatham & Alexander Iashchuk, <a href="https://iashchuk.com">iashchuk.com</a>.
+Copyright © 2016-2017 by Scott Leatham & Alexander Iashchuk, <a href="https://iashchuk.com">iashchuk.com</a>.

 ##<a name="contact">Contact:</a>